creanium/JmapKit/README.md

-# jmap-csharp
+# JmapKit
-.NET/CSharp client library to provide support for interacting with JMAP servers.
+A work-in-progress .NET/CSharp client library to provide support for interacting with [JMAP servers](https://jmap.io/index.html).